 Exercises for abs after pregnancy: Split tabletop

-To get into the tabletop position, lie with your back flat on the floor and keep your knees bent so that your thighs are perpendicular to the ground and your shins stay parallel.
+To get into the tabletop position, lie flat on the floor with your back and keep your knees bent so that your thighs are perpendicular to the floor and your shins stay parallel.
 Spread your legs slowly in a controlled manner until you reach a comfortable outward position.
 Gradually return to the initial position.
 Repeat 10 to 15 times in three separate sets.

 Other considerations for postpartum exercise to reduce tummy fat and regain abdominal strength